 The medieval town of Alnwick is one of the most prized destinations in northern England, celebrated for its 11th-century castle, spectacular Alnwick Garden, atmospheric town, and proximity to delightful coastal and rural villages such as Alnmouth and Lesbury.

 Set on the southern corner of Alnwick Garden (just a few yards from the legendary Barter Books second-hand book shop, which is set in a former Victorian railway station and spawned the renaissance of the now ubiquitous WW2 Keep Calm and Carry On slogan ), Craftsman’s Cottage places all of Alnwick’s key attractions within 10 minutes’ walk.
-Guests can stroll along the town’s cobbled streets, admire the Grand Cascade waterfall and other horticultural creations within Alnwick Garden and, of course, relive the magic of Harry Potter at Alnwick Castle.
+Guests can stroll along the town’s cobbled streets, admire the Grand Cascade waterfall, visit the world-famous Poison Garden, and visit the magical play village of Lilidorei within the grounds of Alnwick Gardens and, of course, relive the magic of Harry Potter at Alnwick Castle.
+Hulne Park's stunning woodland trails across the Duke's land are also not to be missed.

 Cottage is arguably something of a misnomer when it comes to the Craftsman’s Cottage, which comprises spacious living areas and four generous bedrooms.
 Stepping through the sunny yellow front door brings you into a light-filled hall with a large sitting room to your right, entered through double glass doors.
 Two windows, both with window seats, overlook the gentle bustle of Alnwick while a striking stone fireplace, beautiful antique furniture and a discrete television set an elegant yet relaxed tone.